New Jersey Medicaid for Seniors & Long-Term Care

 Enrollment in Global Options is subject to available slots — there is no statutory entitlement as with standard Medicaid.
 Contact your NJ FamilyCare MCO or DMAHS to inquire about current waiver availability in your county.

 NJ FamilyCare covers nursing facility care for enrollees who meet the clinical level of care criteria and financial eligibility requirements.
 An assessment determines whether the individual requires nursing facility-level care.
-Once financially and clinically eligible, Medicaid pays the facility after the enrollee contributes their income (minus a personal needs allowance).
+Once financially and clinically eligible, Medicaid pays the facility after the enrollee contributes their income, minus a personal needs allowance set annually by DMAHS — $50/month as of 2026.

 Asset limits and spousal protections

-New Jersey's asset limit for nursing facility Medicaid is $4,000 for an individual.
-This is higher than the federal minimum of $2,000 used by many states, but still relatively low.
-The primary home is excluded from the asset count if a spouse, minor child, or disabled child lives there — or if the applicant intends to return home.
+New Jersey's asset limit for MLTSS — the program that covers nursing facility care and long-term HCBS — is $2,000 for an individual, the federal minimum.
+This is lower than the $4,000 asset limit that applies to NJ FamilyCare's separate Aged, Blind, Disabled (ABD) program, which covers community-based Medicaid for seniors and people with disabilities who do not need a nursing facility level of care.
+The primary home is excluded from the asset count if a spouse, minor child, or disabled child lives there, or if the applicant intends to return home.

 Estate recovery: what families need to know